chrismanp/pldi24_artifact/README.md

 We claim that LazyD has

-1) LazyD’s parallel construct has a smaller overhead compared to OpenCilk
+1) LazyD’s parallel construct has a smaller overhead compared to OpenCilk's.
-2) Exposing more parallelism using LazyD’s does not significantly degrade performance.
+2) Exposing more parallelism using LazyD’s does not significantly degrade performance on average.
 3) LazyD prevents load imbalance by exposing more parallelism.
 4) LazyD’s ICache miss rate is similar to OpenCilk’s.